MateuszMielniczuk/arch-linux-snapshots/README.md

 ## 💾 Partitioning <a name="---partitioning"></a>

-You can check what type of boot mode is in your system:
+First if you are not sure you can check what type of boot mode is in your system.
+Run below command.
+If the file exists you are on UEFI, if not you are on BIOS.

 ```sh
 cat /sys/firmware/efi/fw_platform_size
 ```

-If the file exists you are on UEFI, if not you are on BIOS.

 ### Creating and formatting partitions <a name="creating-and-formatting-partitions"></a>

-The easiest way to partition the harddisk is to use `cfdisk`.
-On the VM the BIOS is used and there won't be any instructions on how to create a UEFI partition in this guide.
+The easiest way to partition the hard disk is to use `cfdisk`.
+VM is probably using BIOS, so here won't be any instructions on how to create a UEFI partition in this guide (for now).
 Create two partitions, one for BIOS, 100MB is more than enough, and the rest for the Linux filesystem.

 ```sh
 cfdisk /dev/<disk>